The aim of the student ministry is “Developing students who Delight in God and Declare his glory.”

 During the school year 7th –12th students gather on Wednesday nights for a time of worship, teaching and small group discussion.
 We typically walk through a book of the Bible chapter by chapter trusting that studying God’s Word is the most important thing we can do with our time.
 Gender specific and age specific small groups allow us to dig deeper and discuss the relevancy of the Word in our daily lives.
 Each small group has two adult leaders/shepherds that care for their flock.
 Wednesday nights also provide the students with a great opportunity to connect with one another.
 After small groups everyone is encouraged to stay around afterwards for snacks and fellowship.
 Every fourth or fifth week we do more of a fellowship/activity night to provide students and leaders extended time to develop relationships.

 During spring break we head to Missouri to help Camp Barnabas with a number of service projects.
-Each eveneing we have a sweet time in the Word, worship, and prayer (Canceled due to COVID).
+Each evening we have a sweet time in the Word, worship, and prayer.

-Students lead backyard Bible clubs in apartment complexes in Arlington, Texas, which includes singing, memorizing Scripture, games, crafts, Bible stories and sharing the Gospel (Canceled due to COVID).
+Students lead backyard Bible clubs in apartment complexes in Arlington, Texas, which includes singing, memorizing Scripture, games, crafts, Bible stories and sharing the Gospel.